sparkflows/sparkflows-docs/docs/databricks/troubleshooting.rst

 When accessing most Databricks pages in Fire, it gives Simba JDBC error
 -----------------------------------------

-The probably reason for it is that the Databricks Simba JDBC jar file is not deployed in Fire.
+The reason for it is that the Databricks Simba JDBC jar file is not deployed in Fire.

 https://docs.sparkflows.io/en/latest/databricks/databricks-installation.html#install-databricks-jdbc-driver